lasttruffulaseed/general-cs-fun/README.md

    what is used within multi-platform mobile applications - whereby the rendering leverages existing capabilities of a native browser.
 <br>
 See slides 9.25 to 9.31, in ch9_1.pdf, for a description of the FIFO and Optimal page replacement strategies.
+The Optimal strategy requires an advanced "crystal ball processor unit", with properties similar to a
+<a href="http://en.wikipedia.org/wiki/DeLorean_time_machine#Flux_capacitor">flux capacitor</a>.
+We're simulating its
+immense capabilities here by providing the request sequence in advance to the algorithm...
 Also, slides 9.4 to 9.8, in ch9_2.pdf, describe the LRU page replacement strategy.
 The 'pretty printed' output is formatted to look the same as in the examples in the text - with the sequence of frames moving horizontally across the page.
-Perhaps the app could be used to produce more examples in later additions :)
+<br>Perhaps the app could be used to produce more examples in later additions of the text... ;)